ThinkEQ/assembly-solutions-ltd/src/pages/news/production-manager-reaches-20-years-service.md

         When Rob first started as a fresh-faced teenager working as a production operator, little did we know, one day he would become a senior manager running our multi-million pound [cable assembly department](www.assembly-solutions.com/cable-assembly).

-        We have watched Rob excel in his role and take on new responsibilities with confidence and determination.
-He has always been a great team player and has never hesitated to roll up his sleeves and get his hands dirty to get the job done.
-Rob has been fundamental in the growth of the business and has played a key role to generate sales which is currently at a record £7million per annum!
+        Since day 1, Rob has excelled in every role and taken on new responsibilities with confidence and determination.
+He has been fundamental in the growth of the business and has played a key role to generate sales which is currently at a record £7million per annum!

         Here's to 20 fantastic years, and hopefully many more to come!